Monitor Air Quality with a Fleet of Sensors

 Replace the values with your fragment ID and with the USB path you identify.
 If you named your sensor something other than PM_sensor, change the sensor name in the template above.

 3. Repeat this process for each machine that needs a different usb_interface value.
-If you have lots of machines with one usb_interface value, and lots of machines with a second one, you might consider duplicating the fragment, editing that value, and using that second fragment instead of the first one for the applicable machines, rather than using a fragment mod for each of the machines.
+If you have lots of machines with one usb_interface value, and lots of machines with a second one, you might consider duplicating the fragment, editing that value, and using that second fragment instead of the first one for the applicable machines, rather than using a fragment overwrite for each of the machines.
 You have options.

 Test data sync